Barriers to Effective Communication

 - Nonverbal communication

-Words, colours and symbols have different meanings in different cultures.
+Words, colors, and symbols have different meanings in different cultures.
 For example:

 - In most parts of the world nodding your head means agreement, shaking your head means no-except in some parts of India, where the reverse is true.

 - When the Japanese say “Yes”, they mean, “Yes, I am listening”.
 The Americans may take it to mean, “Yes, I agree”.